Kong/docs.konghq.com/app/enterprise/0.33-x/getting-started/adding-your-api.md

 # Adding your API

-In this section, you'll be adding your API to Kong Enterprise Edition (EE).
+In this section, you'll be adding your API to Kong Enterprise.
 This is the first
-step to having Kong EE manage your API.
-For purposes of this Getting Started guide, we suggest adding the [Mockbin API][mockbin] to Kong, as Mockbin is helpful for learning how Kong EE proxies your API requests.
+step to having Kong Enterprise manage your API.
+For purposes of this Getting Started guide, we suggest adding the [Mockbin API][mockbin] to Kong, as Mockbin is helpful for learning how Kong Enterprise proxies your API requests.

 Kong exposes a [RESTful Admin API][API] on ports `:8001` and `:8444` and an Admin GUI on ports `:8002` and `:8445` for managing the configuration of your Kong instance or cluster.
-The Admin GUI makes requests to the Admin API, and you can use either interface for configuring and managing Kong EE.
+The Admin GUI makes requests to the Admin API, and you can use either interface for configuring and managing Kong Enterprise.

 ## 1. Add your API using the Admin API or GUI

-If you'd like to use the Admin API, issue the following cURL request to add your first API ([Mockbin][mockbin]) to Kong EE:
+If you'd like to use the Admin API, issue the following cURL request to add your first API ([Mockbin][mockbin]) to Kong Enterprise:

 ```bash
 $ curl -i -X POST \